-Research at GRID is interdisciplinary and integrative, producing scholarship aimed at shifting paradigms and advancing the field.
+Research at GRID is transdisciplinary and integrative, producing scholarship aimed at shifting paradigms and advancing the field.

 The very concept of “ancestry” is subject to misunderstanding in both the general and scientific communities.
 What do we mean by ancestry and how is it measured?
 What scientific, social, and ethical issues are raised by direct-to-consumer genetic ancestry testing?
 How do we asses and address the impacts of genetic ancestry testing on individuals and groups?
 We investigate these and other questions in our research on genetic ancestry testing.